hsand/pia-wg/README.md

 This was created by reverse engineering the [manual-connections](https://github.com/pia-foss/manual-connections) script released by PIA.
 At this stage, the tool is a quick and dirty attempt to get things working.
 It could break at any moment if PIA makes changes to their API.

-pia-wg *should* run on both Windows and Linux.
+pia-wg runs on both Windows and Linux.

 ## Windows
 * Install the latest version of [Python 3](https://www.python.org/downloads/windows/)